klahnakoski/mo-logs/README.md

 ### Formatting parameters

-There are a variety of formatting parameters.
-They can be applied by using the pipe (`|`) symbol.
+There are a variety of formatters, and they can be applied by using the pipe (`|`) symbol.

 In this example we cast the `name` to uppercase